fau-fablab/kastenwesen/README.md

 # Continuous integration

+If you want to check your server config in CI before deploying, you can find some notes in this section.

-For travis-ci, a demo .travis.yml file is provided.
-You at least want to run `kastenwesen rebuild` in your CI build.
+You at least want to run `kastenwesen rebuild` in your CI build, wait some time (depending on the configured startup gracetime) and then check `kastenwesen status`.

+As a starting point for using GitHub actions, see the CI files .github/ in this repository.

-Because of docker, the build needs root privilege.
+Because of docker and of permissions for the status directory /var/lib/kastenwesen, the build needs root privilege.
 If you want to use Vagrant in a custom CI setup or for developer testing to ensure that your config is correct before going into production, a sample Vagrantfile and kastenwesen_vagrant_test_build.py build script are provided.